jemmy512/book-notes/CS/refactoring-2.md

     1. If there isn’t a suitable structure already, create one.
     2. I prefer to use a class, as that makes it easier to group behavior later on.
 I usually like to ensure these structures are value objects [mf-vo].
     3. Test.
-    4. Use Change Function Declaration (124) to add a parameter for the new structure.
+    4. Use `Change Function Declaration` to add a parameter for the new structure.
     5. Test.
     6. Adjust each caller to pass in the correct instance of the new structure.
 Test after each one.
     7. For each element of the new structure, replace the use of the original parameter with the element of the structure.
 Remove the parameter.